Dategad Fort Trek.

 Despite the fact that nearby custom attributes its building to Shivaji, records demonstrate that the Muhammedans had ownership of this fort.
 Its appearance makes it likely that it is more established than either and the well is credited to fanciful diviners or Rshis.

-On the east face is a tank made in the side of the slope at the foot of the scarp and remove of the rock as a dairy animal’s mouth.
+On the east face is a tank made on the side of the slope at the foot of the scarp and removed from the rock as a dairy animal’s mouth.
 It was proposed to utilize this spring for drinking and watering system water supply to the town of Patan, yet the Irrigation division had discovered the plan impracticable.

 After the foundation of the Satara Rajya in 1818, Captain Grant acquired the surrender of Dategad at some point in the month of May in return for 5 horses of the fort commandant which had been caught by the neighborhood state army and guaranteeing to permit the battalion their arms and property.